artivis/manif/README.md

 Throughout the code documentation we refer to 'the paper' which you can find in the section <a href="#publications">Publications</a>.

-Use [version X of the paper](https://arxiv.org/abs/1812.01537v4) for cross-referencing with the code documentation (ie. equation numbers).
+Use [version 4 of the paper](https://arxiv.org/abs/1812.01537v4) for cross-referencing with the code documentation (ie. equation numbers).

 ## Tutorials and application demos